Utility Rate

 PWSID #0210008

 We are very pleased to present to you this year’s Annual Water Quality Report.
 This report is designed to inform you about the water quality and services we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve our water resources.
-We are committed to ensuring the highest quality of your water
+We are committed to ensuring the highest quality of your water.

 The Town of Funkstown routinely monitors your drinking water for contaminants according to Federal (EPA) and State (MDE) regulatory requirements.
-The Water Quality Data provided in this report will provide you with the results from our monitoring for the period of January 1st to December 31st, 2023.
+The Water Quality Data provided in this report will provide you with the results from our monitoring for the period of January 1st to December 31st, 2024.
 We are pleased to report that our drinking water is safe and meets EPA and MDE drinking water standards.
 The following report is provided in compliance with Federal regulations and is provided annually.
 This report outlines the quality of our finished drinking water and what that quality means.

 SOURCES OF DRINKING WATER: